ReTable/ui-kit/CONTRIBUTING.md

 Generates a new React component package:

 - package will have `ui-` prefix;
-- package will be placed to the `components` directory.
+- package will be placed to the `components` directory;
+- adds run configurations for Intellij Idea.

 You can select type of styles which will use your package: plain CSS, [PostCSS](https://postcss.org/), [Sass](https://sass-lang.com/), or [vanilla-extract](https://vanilla-extract.style/).